LewisHaley/stb-tester.com/introduction.rst

 smoothness [#animation]_).

-To control the set-top box stb-tester supports hardware infra-red emitters via `LIRC`_ (Linux Infrared Remote Control).
+To control the set-top box stb-tester supports hardware infra-red emitters via `LIRC`_ (Linux Infrared Remote Control), and the network-controlled RedRat `irNetBox`_.
 We have also written a custom TCP-based "virtual remote" for controlling set-top boxes instrumented with the corresponding listener [#virtualremote]_.

 The test scripts are plain python